-AREAS OF ACTION Approach to environmental risk prevention Environmental expenses and investments: environmental costs and in Environmental training: 343 core employees were trained in this area. core staff, 2,248 individuals.
+AREAS OF ACTION MILESTONES 2021 SDG Approach to environmental risk prevention Environmental expenses and investments: environmental costs and investments in 2021 totaled 2,717,776 euros (12 million euros since 2015).
+Environmental training: 343 core employees were trained in this area.
+This year, we managed to provide training in the area of environmental awareness to almost all the core staff, 2,248 individuals.
 This training was first given in 2010.
-Efficient resource management: energy, water and paper Energy from renewable sources in the facilities of the EULEN Group in consumed by the EULEN Group worldwide) came from renewable sour Conventionally-sourced electricity in the Group's facilities: 0.69% increasing on the compared to 2019 (similar year to 2021).
-Energy for vehicles and machinery: drops of 23% and 4% respectively Efficient vehicles: in 2021, the Group had 198 alternative energy (electricity) in the total tons of CO2 emitted by the EULEN Group co Business trips: of note is the large decrease in 2021 compared to 2019 Paper: drops of 11% and 29% compared to 2020 and 2019, respectively Water: 0.80% increase compared to 2020.
-Despite this, 20% decrease in the total top 2020.
-Circular economy 95% of our waste is sent for recycling.
-Promoting the circular economy through responsible consumption, ef
+6 CLEAN WATER 7 AFFORDABLE AND AND SANITATION 7 CLEAN ENERGY • Energy from renewable sources in the facilities of the EULEN Group in Spain: 100% of the electricity consumed (which accounts for 82% of the total electricity consumed by the EULEN Group worldwide) came from renewable sources.
+AND SANITATION CECAN ENERGY Conventionally-sourced electricity in the Group's facilities: 0.69% increase over 2020.
+Despite this, 33% decrease in electricity consumption at Group facilities compared to 2019 (similar year to 2021).
+Energy for vehicles and machinery: drops of 23% and 4% respectively in diesel and gasoline consumption in vehicles compared to 2020, and of 7% and 2% in machinery.
+11 SUSTAINABLE CITIES AND COMMUNITIES 12 RESPONSIBLE CONSUMPTION AND PRODUCTION Efficient resource management: • Efficient vehicles: in 2021, the Group had 198 alternative energy (electric, hybrid, autogas or LPG) vehicles. energy, water and paper 11% reduction in the total tons of CO2 emitted by the EULEN Group compared to 2019, a year similar to 2021 for this indicator.
+Business trips: of note is the large decrease in 2021 compared to 2019 and 2020 in business trips, which led to an 82% decrease in emissions from this source.
+13 CLIMATE 14 LIFE BELOW WATER • Paper: drops of 11% and 29% compared to 2020 and 2019, respectively, in paper consumption at Group facilities. • Water: 0.80% increase compared to 2020.
+Despite this, 20% decrease in water consumption at Group facilities compared to 2019 (similar year to 2021).
+15 LIFE ON LAND • 95% of our waste is sent for recycling.
+Circular economy • Promoting the circular economy through responsible consumption, efficiency and by prolonging the life cycles of services are fundamental principles at the company.

-() The trends in the indicators in this section have been analyzed with respect to 2019 and 2020, due to the impact that Covid-19 had on the health situation in 2020 on the indicators associated with this section on the consumption of resources in the Group, given the considerable reduction in the number of employees present in Group offices.
-With regard to the data and indicators included in this section, they apply to 94% () of the EULEN Group's activity, with the following geographical scope: Spain, Portugal, Chile, Colombia, Peru, Mexico and the Dominican Republic.
+(\) The trends in the indicators in this section have been analyzed with respect to 2019 and 2020, due to the impact that Covid-19 had on the health situation in 2020 on the indicators associated with this section on the consumption of resources in the Group, given the considerable reduction in the number of employees present in Group offices.

+With regard to the data and indicators included in this section, they apply to 94% (\) of the EULEN Group's activity, with the following geographical scope: Spain, Portugal, Chile, Colombia, Peru, Mexico and the Dominican Republic.